• Skip to primary navigation

 View of one of the breakfasts for the meal plan for weight loss, which is mango green smoothie, stacked in a mason jar.

-Meal prep, short for meal preparation, is the process of planning and preparing your meals ahead of time.
-You can meal prep one day ahead, or take one day to prepare lunch and/or dinner for an entire week.
-While most meal prep only one or two meals, you can easily meal prep breakfast, lunch and dinner, even snacks for the week ahead.
+Meal prep, short for meal preparation, is planning and preparing your meals ahead of time.
+You can meal prep one day ahead or take one day to prepare lunch and/or dinner for an entire week.
+While most meal prep only has one or two meals, you can easily meal prep breakfast, lunch, and dinner, even snacks for the week ahead.
 It’s entirely up to you!

-In this post today, I’ve shared a 7 day meal prep for weight loss that includes all your meals and snacks to make it as easy as possible to stay on track.
+In this post today, I've shared a 7-day meal prep for weight loss that includes all your meals and snacks to make it easy to stay on track.

 First things first - planning.
 Before you start to prep your meals, you need a nice, solid plan.
 Coming up with a meal plan may sound overwhelming at first, but it’s not as bad as it may seem.
 Just take it one step at a time and start with one, simple meal you love and that you know is healthy, and then work your way up.
 Soon, you’ll be prepping all your meals!
 Watch out - it gets addicting!